sashabobr007/sashabobr007/README.md

 # Hello there! 👋

 I'm a 4rd year student at MPEI University with a degree in software engineering and passionate Junior Ml/DE developer with a love for learning and problem solving.
-More than a year on personal Swift projects.
+More than a year on personal ML projects.
 I try to write clean and easy-to-read code, learn new things in order to improve myself, apt to accept new challenges.

 ## Editors ⚒️